Mike31860/SHAMBALA-FRONT/README.md

 NEXT_PUBLIC_FIREBASE_APP_ID=<your-firebase-app-id>

-Now, change the NEXT_PUBLIC_FIREBASE_API_KEY for the Firebase Serice Account file is located.
+Now, change the NEXT_PUBLIC_FIREBASE_API_KEY for the path where the Firebase Service Account file is located.

 Great, now we have all of our configuration values stored in Environment Variables.